OxNinja/blog/content/posts/bggp3/index.md

 + CC = afl-gcc
 ```

-In more complex project, you will have to also change the compiler to `alf-clang-fast++`, add some compilation flags for optimizations, and even have to patch the `main() {}` function for ALF.
+In more complex project, you will have to also change the compiler to `alf-clang-fast++`, add some compilation flags for optimizations, and even have to patch the `main() {}` function for AFL.

 On compilation you should see some warnings/infos from AFL: